mattermost/mattermost-ai-site/content/posts/2023-06-07-exploring-ai-in-strict-security.md

 draft: false
 author: Chen Lim
 github: chenilim
-community: ian.tien
+community: chen.lim
 ---

-Mattermost recently announced the release of a reference architecture for its new open source “Private AI” stack with `mattermost-ai-framework`.
+Mattermost recently announced the release of a reference architecture for its new open source "Private AI" stack with `mattermost-ai-framework`.
 The stack provides a flexible, scalable, self-hosted platform for team messaging with both colleagues and AI bots across web, desktop and mobile powered by an interchangeable array of open source large language models (LLMs) to accelerate exploration, testing and development of AI-enhanced workflows while maintaining full data control of user conversations, prompts and AI responses and models.

 The offering is built for technical teams in defense, government and technology organizations tasked to explore new generative AI technologies, but unable to use public AI services, due to requirements to keep confidential information–including queries and conversational histories–within their approved infrastructure.

-“Technology leaders in strict security environments are in urgent need of options to understand and assess the latest advances in AI,” said Ian Tien, Mattermost CEO.
-“To meet these needs, Mattermost is open sourcing a multi-user conversational AI stack powered by interchangeable open source AI models that can be deployed to private clouds and data centers--or even run on a laptop--to support collaborative, AI-enhanced workflows across web, desktop and mobile experiences.”
+"Technology leaders in strict security environments are in urgent need of options to understand and assess the latest advances in AI," said Ian Tien, Mattermost CEO.
+"To meet these needs, Mattermost is open sourcing a multi-user conversational AI stack powered by interchangeable open source AI models that can be deployed to private clouds and data centers--or even run on a laptop--to support collaborative, AI-enhanced workflows across web, desktop and mobile experiences."

 The new platform has an array of benefits for technical teams including: